HerbCleary/submission2/U13 H.Cleary/documentation/Urgent.md

 ## P1

 - Include more screenshots and actually talk about said features.
+- (Sway)
+- features (logo position, search bar, sidebars)

 ## P3

 - Make sure asset list is properly included.
+(This is a GitHub error)

 - Make a test plan (Make a list of what you think needs testing)

 - Get user feedback